History of Sustainability at Pomona

 Consulting firm CTG Energetics works with a team of six students to complete the data collection and analysis for the campus sustainability audit.

-Pomona hires Bowen Patterson Close, a Class of 2006 alumna, as the College's first Sustainability Coordinator.
+Pomona hires Bowen Patterson, a Class of 2006 alumnus, as the College's first Sustainability Coordinator.

 The College submits its emissions audit, only one small part of the entire campus sustainability audit, to the Presidents Climate Commitment.